-To guarantee the largest possibility to get back deleted photos, you're sugegsted to do the following:
+To guarantee the largest possibility to get back deleted photos, you're suggested to do the following:

 - Stop using the data storage device from which you have deleted the photos.
 For example, stop saving new files or editing existing files, downloading or installing any new software, etc. It is because those actions could increase the risk of data overwriting.
 Deleted photos can be easily retrieved before they get overwritten with new data.
 While the deleted photos have been overwritten entirely, even professional deleted file recovery software or specialized data recovery labs cannot restore them.